CyanSalt/eslint-plugin-galaxy/README.md

 - [no-unused-vuex-properties](./docs/vue/no-unused-vuex-properties.md) - Disallow unused properties from Vuex ✅

-- [order-in-vue-options](./docs/vue/order-in-vue-options.md) - Enforce a convention in the order of specified options in Vue components 🔧

 - [vue-attribute-spacing](./docs/vue/vue-attribute-spacing.md) - Enforce unified spacing around binding attributes

 *✅ means that the rule is contained in `plugin:galaxy/recommended` or `plugin:galaxy/recommended-vue`*.